sethmurphy/brubeckservices/README.md

     self.add_to_payload("RETURN_DATA", self.message.body["RETURN_DATA"])

 2. We then set the headers with the only required attribute `METHOD` set to `response`.
 Our status is HTTP like and we set to `200` to indicate success.

     self.headers = {"METHOD": "response"}
     self.set_status(200, "Took a while, but I am back.")

 3. Calling `self.render()` will create a JSON body from the payload and send a `ServiceResponse` to the client that made the initial request.
 The `path` of the reply will be the same as the request, and along with the `METHOD` will be used to map to the proper handler on the initiating client side.

 ## Brubeck Service Client

-A brubeck service client is a Brubeck Instance that has been started with a `brubeck.connection.Mongrel2Connection` and uses at least one `MessageHandler` instance that is a `brubeckservices.base.ServiceClientMixin`.
+A brubeck service client is a typically a `MessageHandler` instance that must be a `brubeckservices.base.ServiceClientMixin`.
+Technically it doesn't need to derive from `MessageHandler` and can be any class, but it should have the `application` attribute.
+The application attribute allows resources to be stored at an application level and cached between requests.
+Without this attribute there will be no caching and a connection will be created for each request.

 Here is the complete Brubeck Service Client from [demo_service_client.py](https://github.com/sethmurphy/brubeckservices/blob/master/demos/demo_service_client.py)